Terminal-2 icon

 3. If your integration uses local communications:

-• Ensure that your terminal and POS app are connected to the same local network.
+• Make sure that your terminal and POS app are connected to the same local network.

 • Protect the communications between your POS app and the terminal.